johnwcowan/r7rs-work/TimeAdvancedCowan.md

 This SRFI does not deal with localization beyond the matter of time zones.
-It does not know the names of the months or of the days of the week in any language, or the proper ordering of day, month, and year, or the names and starting dates of the Japanese eras, or whether local clocks are 12-hour or 24-hour, or how to spell "AM" and "PM", or anything about non-Gregorian calendars, including those proposed for other celestial bodies.
+It does not know the names of the months or of the days of the week in any language, or the proper ordering of day, month, and year, or the names and starting dates of the Japanese eras or any others, or whether local clocks are 12-hour or 24-hour, or how to spell "AM" and "PM", or anything about non-Gregorian calendars, including those proposed for other celestial bodies than the Earth.
 Sufficient to the day is the evil thereof.

 Note that names like "EST" are actually not timezone names but names of offsets,